est4ever/NPU_Project/README.md

 - Built-in backend requires OpenVINO IR model folders (contain `.xml` + weights).
 - GGUF entries may be tracked in registry, but are not directly runnable by `npu_wrapper` until converted/exported to IR.
 - If `selected_model` points to a non-IR folder, `start_app.ps1` may fall back to another runnable IR path.

+Where models come from:
+- Hugging Face model hub (or internal model storage)
+- For built-in backend, convert/export to OpenVINO IR before selecting in registry/app shell

 ## Troubleshooting